If you've created a new account and want to transfer your music and followers, here's how.

-Make sure all your playlists in your old account are set to Public.
-You can also make a playlist called Your Music and copy all your saved songs there (for Windows, press ctrl + a while in the 'Songs' section and drag them to the new playlist).
+Make sure all your playlists in your old account are set to Public and have been added to your profile with these steps.
+You can also make a playlist called Your Music and copy all your saved songs there (for Windows, press Ctrl + a and for Mac, press Cmnd + a) while in the 'Songs' section and drag them to the new playlist).

 Once you've confirmed all your playlists are public, log out of your old account.